rootasjey/insight/README.md

 # whatis
-Just a Vuejs app sample
+Just a Vuejs app demo

 > View built on top of search engine